ayako-kawano/ayako-kawano/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD student at Stanford University
+role: Ph.D. student at Stanford University

 # Organizations/Affiliations to show in About widget
 organizations: